 The small and large panners are always synchronized; the large panner simply provides increased resolution when you adjust the surround pan position.
-The large surround panner can be resized like any other floating window.

 Note 1: Surround panning is not available for tracks/sends that are routed to non-surround buses.

 Note 2: If the track/bus/send is reassigned to a stereo bus, any surround automation will be orphaned, but will automatically reconnect if the track/bus/send is later assigned back to a surround bus.